 Cancun, 2017’s top-rated hottest singles destination according to Conde Nast Traveler, is surely a paradise on earth with beer, blue beaches, and beauties everywhere.
 Located in southeastern Mexico, it is not only the safest but also usually the cheapest and quickest getaway from the United States.
-Popularly known as Spring break destination, it is one vacation college students will think of in a heartbeat.
+Popularly known as a Spring break destination, it is one vacation college students will think of in a heartbeat.
 But then it is also famous for family vacations due to a large number of highly renowned resorts with exceptional facilities for great family time without any hassle.
-Well for me, I am really glad I chose Cancun to be my first solo vacation; lovely Mexican people, breathtaking views of beaches, nightlife, all blend in to leave a wonderful memory.
-So singles out there, you found your destination.
+Well for me, I am really glad I chose Cancun to be my first solo vacation; lovely Mexican people, breathtaking views of beaches, and nightlife, all blend in to leave a wonderful memory.
+So single out there, you found your destination.
 Families, one getaway added to your bucket list.
 In relation? check this out if not already.
-Here are highlights from my solo three-day trip to Cancun (5 days including travel) which am hoping will help out with your planning.
+Here are highlights from my solo three-day trip to Cancun (5 days including travel) which I hope will help with your planning.

 Best time:

 Early June is the best time for a better price on hotels and flights.
 Late June can be hit with showers.
-And of course, if you don’t mind spending couple hundred bucks more, late March to April is the best time with the intense crowd, best weather and yes it is heavily populated.
+And of course, if you don’t mind spending a couple hundred bucks more, late March to April is the best time with the intense crowd, and best weather and yes it is heavily populated.

 Where to Stay:

 Highly recommended to stay in Hotel Zone aka Zona Hotelera because it is easy to travel to other places from here plus the safest and cheapest.
-More precisely near Coco Bongo club where major nightlife happens and you are not alone at any time of the day/night.
+More precisely near Coco Bongo Club where major nightlife happens and you are not alone at any time of the day/night.
 Looking for suggestions?
 Riu Cancun is one of the best luxury hotels around.
 Suites Costa Blanca will be perfect for an average stay.
 Still cheap?
 There are several hostels too like Hostel Mayapan.

 Transportation: